TNTurnerLab/fitDNM/README.md

 ### To do list:
 - [] Update rule get_region_mutation to use tabix instead of python script to improve speed
-  - [] zip and index the mutation file
+  - [x] zip and index the mutation file
-- [] Add in filter to seperate proband and sibling mutations
 - [] fix mutation report file, right now it adds a header for every mutation file created